 A single packet will show up with the request from our browser to fetch the Cisco.com website.
 At the bottom half of the screen, we can take a look at the contents of this frame.
 Let me break it down for you:

-The first piece of information has been added by Wireshark.
+Wireshark has added the first piece of information.
 It tells us that we received an Ethernet frame that is 908 bytes.
 It also shows the arrival time.
 Here’s the second part:

 Above we see layer four of the OSI model.
 We are using TCP as the transport protocol here (which we will discuss later in detail).
 Last but not least, the last layer of the OSI model:

-Above you see layer seven, the application layer.
+Above, you see layer seven, the application layer.
 Note that you don’t see a separate session and/or presentation layer here.
 You can see some information about the HTTP protocol here.
-We used a GET request to fetch cisco.com and the user-agent I used is Mozilla (Firefox).
+We used a GET request to fetch cisco.com; the user agent I used was Mozilla (Firefox).

 Want to take a look at this yourself?
 You can download my capture file: